aksel-blaise/gahaganmorph2/analysis/landmarking-protocol.md

 made available in this repository); however, the capacity to populate a replicable suite of reference geometry across the sample in *Geomagic Design X* made it a better option for the evolution and design process associated with this landmarking protocol.
+The definitions of reference geometries and Design X features described in this protocol are paraphrased from the reference manual.

 ### References cited